Residente o Visitante: Recording

 While writing Residente o Visitante, the duo took a trip to South America to explore areas populated by Latin America's indigenous and African-descended minorities.
 Residente reflected on the journey, stating, "We saw horrible things, but also things that were incredibly beautiful.
 Some of the contrasts are really intense."
 The duo was strongly influenced by the experience; Visitante discovered and purchased several new musical instruments on the trip including a quijada, a charango and a bombo legüero, all of which were used on the song "Llegale a Mi Guarida".
 Residente and Visitante felt that writing on the road was conducive to the group's creative output.
 The group's journeys were documented in a film entitled Sin Mapa, which debuted on July 29, 2009 at the New York International Latino Film Festival and later was released on DVD.

 Residente o Visitante was recorded in various countries, as the band was on tour during the making of the album.
 Residente explained that the group did not feel any pressure to compete with the success of Calle 13, and felt that the recording of Residente o Visitante was a smoother process than the first: "The main difference for us this time around was that we had more opportunities, more tools and more money.
 We were also on tour at the same time, unlike the first.
 I spent my time writing during the travels, while my brother would write the music."
 Residente was invited by La Mala Rodriguez to come to Spain to collaborate on a song.
 He agreed, as he greatly admired La Mala's work, and the two met for drinks where they discussed the kind of song they wanted to create before going to the studio to record what would later become "Mala Suerta Con el 13".

 Composition

 Music

 On the record, the band wished to experiment more with live instruments and diverse styles of music.
 Margarita Diaz of NY Daily News referred to Residente o Visitante as "an exhilarating travelogue through the sounds and rhythms of [South America]."
 Visitante, who composed the music on the album, credits the musical diversity to his past.
 He began playing classical piano at age six, and at age 17, he joined a varied array of bands and played saxophone and keyboards.
 Residente o Visitante features more guest artists than the band's debut, including collaborations with musicians such as Tego Calderón, La Mala Rodríguez and Orishas.
+Andrew Casillas of Stylus Magazine opined that the duo stripped down the trademarks of reggaetón, including its percussion sounds and dembow rhythms, to create "complex song structures all but foreign to mainstream pop."